 Day 4: Petra

-The entrance to the site is along the Siq, a mile-long gorge which is carved from curving pink and orange rocks.
+The entrance to Petra is along the Siq, a mile-long gorge carved from curving pink and orange rocks.
 At the end is the Treasury, the most famous of Petra’s temples.
 That first glimpse of it through the gap is a real jaw-dropping sight you’ll never forget.
-It’s only a fraction of Petra’s 60 square kilometre area though, so choose the bits you want to focus on.
+It’s only a fraction of the archaeological site though, so choose the bits you want to focus on.

 Day 5: Wadi Rum

-Day 6: Dead Sea
+Day 6: The Dead Sea

 It’s worth getting up early to watch the sun rise over the desert before a Bedouin breakfast.
 Then start your journey northwards towards the Dead Sea.
-After following the Desert Highway through Ma’an, the route takes you down a winding mountain road with some great views until you reach the banks of the Dead Sea.
+After following the Desert Highway through Ma’an, the route turns off at Al-Husainya and you travel down a winding mountain road with great views until you reach the banks of the Dead Sea.